anushagif/Cat-App/README.md

 # Cat-App

 Step 1.
-Add the JitPack repository to your build file
+To add cat library to your android app

 Add it in your root build.gradle at the end of repositories: